KidneyGenAfrica Training Workshop

 Learning outcomes

-By the end of the course, participants will be able to:
+By the end of the course, the participants could:

 1. Explain the burden, phenotypes, and genetic contributors of chronic kidney disease in African populations, with reference to global comparisons.